A violent crime defense attorney can help you with serious, life-changing charges

 If you or a loved one has been charged with a violent crime in Lowell, you need to expect an aggressive prosecution.
 Even if you have no record, it is likely that the prosecution will be requesting a high cash bail or even detention without bail and will be looking to see you serve jail time.
-If you have been arrested for committing a violent crime, you need an experienced criminal defense attorney who is not afraid to fight the toughest cases.
+If you have been arrested for committing a violent crime, you need an experienced violent crime defense attorney who is not afraid to fight the toughest cases.

 What is a Violent Crime?